17 Best Home Office Setup Ideas for 2023 (+ Productivity Hacks)

 Have a well-lit workstation using a lampshade and task lighting.
 (Source: Unsplash)

 As much as possible, maximize natural lighting.
-Exposure to natural light helps produce vitamin D, which is linked to improved moods and better concentration.
-Aside from helping you be more productive at work, natural light drastically enhances your appearance on video calls, especially when you’re facing a window.
+Exposure to natural light helps produce vitamin D in the body, which is linked to improved moods and better concentration.
+Aside from helping you be more productive at work, natural light drastically enhances your appearance on video calls, especially when facing a window.
 The light fills in the sides and helps project accurate skin tones on video meetings.

 Bring natural light into your home office to improve the ambiance and aesthetics of the space.

-Aside from being able to listen to relaxing or upbeat music while working, noise-canceling headphones are beneficial for getting rid of sounds that distract you from work.
+These devices allow you to listen to relaxing or upbeat music while working, while also eliminating distracting sounds.
 More importantly, high-quality headsets are great for improving the quality of calls.
 The noise-canceling microphone will reduce background noise and help callers hear your voice more clearly.
-With less distraction on the call, there’s less need to repeat information.
+With fewer distractions on the call, there’s less need to repeat information.

 Improve call quality by choosing headsets with advanced noise-canceling features and dual microphones.
 (Source: Poly)

-If you use headphones heavily, invest in VoIP headsets with advanced active noise cancellation features, which help drown out low sounds, such as those in fans or air conditioning units.
+Invest in VoIP headsets with advanced active noise cancellation features, which drown out low sounds, such as those in fans or air conditioning units.
 Explore here the best VoIP headsets with impeccable audio quality.

-A dual monitor setup helps optimize work performance since you get to see more content and readily check multiple windows without any hassle.
+A dual monitor setup helps optimize work performance since you see more content and can readily check multiple windows without any hassle.
 It’s suitable for tasks that require comparing different kinds of documents.

 Improve multitasking with a dual monitor setup in your home office.
 (Source: Unsplash)